octue/twined/docs/source/index.rst

 a human.
 Like real things, digital twins need to interact, so can be connected together, but need a common communication framework to do so.

-**twined** helps you to define a single file, a "twine", that defines a digital twin, specifying its data interfaces, connections to other twins, and other requirements.
+**twined** helps you to define a single file, a "twine", that defines a digital twin / data service.
+It specifies specifying its data interfaces, connections to other twins, and other requirements.

 Any person, or any computer, can read a twine and understand *what-goes-in* and *what-comes-out*.
+That makes it easy to collaborate with other teams, since everybody is crystal clear about what's needed.

 .. figure:: images/digital_twin_hierarchy.svg
     :width: 350px